-Number of broker agents As opposed to previous TAC competitions where the number of brokers were fixed in each game, in Power TAC the number of broker agents varies.
-This is expected to stimulate more dynamic agent design and a better abstraction of real-world conditions.
-We will pick a few game-size values and group them into different sized broker pools to simulate oligopolies as well as highly competitive markets.
+As opposed to previous TAC competitions where the number of brokers were fixed in each game, in Power TAC the number of broker agents varies.
+This is expected to stimulate more dynamic agent design and a better abstraction of real-world conditions, simulating a range of competitive environments from duopolies to more competitive multi-broker oligopoly markets.
+Given the set of competing brokers in a given tournament, the Game Master will pick a few game-size values, and games will be scheduled such that each combination of registered brokers of each game-size are scheduled for the same number of games.